 Although this VPN is not effective for unblocking region-locked content on Netflix, they do allow torrenting, even for their free users.

-If you’re looking to upgrade to a paid plan, the company offers the plus plan for $9.95 per month, which gives you more connection locations as well as a higher data cap.
-The premium package costs $19.95 per month, and gives you unlimited data and 5 simultaneous connections.
+If you’re looking to upgrade to a paid plan, the paid package costs $12.95 per month, and gives you unlimited data and 10 simultaneous connections.